o-ran-sc/nonrtric-plt-ranpm/https-server/README.md

 This server can be used to simulate a RAN node for file download over https.
 Files can be requested in three ways:
-- static file (always the same files returned)
+- static file (always the same file returned)
 - semi-static files (the requested file must exist in the container)
 - generated files (file contents is generated using a template where the start/stop time as well the node name is based on requested file.
 Counter values are also generated)